MCP Server

 The exact steps vary slightly by platform, but the flow is consistent.
 You can follow the setup guide here.

-Extending the value of every event
+Extending the Value of Every Event

 Most teams do not need more content.
 They need to get more out of what they already have.
-The Sequel MCP Connector makes that possible by bringing your webinar data into the tools where work is already happening.
+The Sequel MCP server makes that possible by bringing your webinar data into the tools where work is already happening.

 If you are already using Sequel, you can connect it today and start experimenting with your own transcripts.
 If you want to go deeper, explore the prompt library and start with a few high-impact use cases.

-👉 Book a demo to learn more about Sequel or the MCP Server.
+👉 Book a demo to learn more about Sequel or the MCP server.